 - Muslin squares – a good dozen of these I’d say.
 For us, we got through SO many muslins dealing with reflux and general spit-up in the early weeks and I was eternally grateful for having seen a YouTube newborn essentials video telling me to get as many muslins as I could.
 I would have loved to have gone all organic with something like Frugi but in the end I just bought a couple from them for the cute prints and then picked up a massive stash of preloved muslins for about £2 at an NCT sale.
 At the time of writing I doubt you can get to one of these magical sales due to COVID restrictions, but hunt around your usual secondhand sellers and see what you can find or even ask mum friends if they’ve got some to pass on.
 The more the merrier with muslins!

-Not essentials for me as Ursula was born at home in the middle of a heatwave, but newborns can’t self regulate their temperature so if it’s cold where you are I’d suggest cosy outwear for when you leave the hospital.
+Not essentials for me as Ursula was born at home in the middle of a heatwave, but newborns can’t self regulate their temperature at either end of the extreme.
+If it’s cold when you have your baby, you’ll need cosy outwear for when you leave the hospital.

 - Soft newborn sling – babies want to stay as close to Mama as possible after birth so a soft newborn sling like this one from Ergobaby is definitely an essential.